sarthtalati/v1.1-API-Documentation/source/includes/_transaction.md

 640 | Points or coupons are not redeemed for this transaction.
 641 | No customer found.
 642 | Redemption failed.
 An error occurred in points/coupon redemption.
-643 | Transaction is invalid.
+643 | Invalid transaction.
 The transaction date exceeds the accepted future date limit.
-644 | Transaction is invalid.
-The transaction date should not be less than the accepted past date limit.
+644 | Invalid transaction.
+The transaction date cannot be less than the accepted past date limit.
 645 | Transaction addition failed for not interested.
 646 | Customer registration failed.
 The email id is invalid.
 647 | Customer registration failed.
 Email id is already assigned to another customer.